bbauska/Anti-Project-2025/README.md

 Neutering the Senate’s role in confirming presidential nominees - and bypassing transparency on key senior government officials - by intentionally installing appointees in acting administrative roles.</li>
-<li>● “To push past senators who try to block presidential Cabinet nominees, Project 2025 proposes
+<li>“To push past senators who try to block presidential Cabinet nominees, Project 2025 proposes
 installing top allies in acting administrative roles, as was done during the Trump administration to bypass the Senate confirmation process.”
 [Associated Press, accessed 7/25/24]</li>
-<li>● Circumvents Senate confirmation positions by placing its nominees in key positions into similar
+<li>Circumvents Senate confirmation positions by placing its nominees in key positions into similar
 positions as “Actings.”
 “An Aggressive Approach to Senate-Confirmed Leadership Positions.
 While Senate confirmation is a constitutionally necessary requirement for appointing agency leadership, the next Administration may need to take a novel approach to the confirmations